JasxnNg/Systems-Game/PROPOSAL.md

 # Intentions:

-A rock paper scissor tournament of 12 players where the match log is recorded in a best of 1
+A file guessing tournament of 16 players where the match log is recorded in a best of 1

 # Intended usage: